 Phosphorus: Phosphorus is a mineral found in many foods, such as milk, cheese, dried beans, peas, colas, nuts, and peanut butter.
 Phosphate is the most common form of phosphorus.
 In the body, phosphate is the most abundant intracellular negative ion.
 It is critical for energy storage and metabolism, for the utilization of many B-complex vitamins, to buffer body fluids, for kidney excretion of hydrogen ions, for proper muscle and nerve function, and for maintaining calcium balance.
 Phosphorus is vital to the formation of bones and teeth, and healthy bones and soft tissues require calcium and phosphorus to grow and develop throughout life.
 Patients with serious burns may lose phosphate, and replacement may be necessary.

-Prayer: Prayer can be defined as a "reverent petition," the act of asking for something while aiming to connect with God or another object of worship.
+Prayer, distant healing: Prayer can be defined as a "reverent petition," the act of asking for something while aiming to connect with God or another object of worship.
 Prayer on behalf of the ill or dying has played a prominent role throughout history and across cultures.
 Limited research in burn patients reports improved outcomes when prayer is used, although due to methodological problems these results cannot be considered conclusive.

 Zinc: Zinc formulations have been used since ancient Egyptian times to enhance wound healing, although the usefulness of this approach is only partially confirmed by the clinical data of today.
-Study results of zinc sulfate supplements given to burn victims to increase healing rate yield mixed results.
+Study results of zinc sulfate supplements given to victims of burns to increase healing rate yield mixed results.
 Further research is needed.

 More than two million Americans suffer from burn injuries each year, and about 70,000 of them require admission to the hospital.
 Burns are one of the leading causes of accidental injuries in childhood, and the greatest tragedy is that many of these could be prevented.